Reading Time: < 1 minutes

 Before we go any further, we will have to do some cleaning.

+You can now safely delete the installation folder, as it’s no longer needed for database updates.
 When you open your store (in the front or back office) on your browser, you may experience some visual problems.
-This may be because your old resources are still served by a cache.
+Your browser might be serving cached resources, causing these visual problems.
 Reload them by forcibly refreshing the page (press ctrl + R on Windows / Linux or cmd + R on Mac OS) or by clearing your browser cache.

 Update the modules

-Your module files were updated while the file was copied, however many of them may require additional database changes.
+The update process updated your module files, but some may still require additional database changes.
 Check the module page in your Back Office to see if updates are pending.

 Go to your admin panel and log in.
 You will notice that the version displayed has changed on the login page.
-Then in the menu, click on the form page to reach your catalog.
+Then, in the menu, click on the form page to reach your catalogue.

 On PrestaShop 1.6, this page is located in “Module and services”.
 Click “Update All” at the top of the page to perform all available updates: